mohanrengaraju/Plant-Leaf-Disease-Detection/README.md

  Sequential: To define the linear stack of layers for the model.

- Conv2D, MaxPooling2D, Flatten, Dense**: Layers used in the CNN architecture.
+ Conv2D, MaxPooling2D, Flatten, Dense: Layers used in the CNN architecture.

  numpy: For numerical operations, particularly for handling image data arrays and model predictions.